What is a good Ammonia level for Freshwater Fish?

 Water substitution is a great way to reduce toxic levels of ammonia, especially in small-volume systems and in aquariums for fish treatment or for quarantine.

 Ammonia is very toxic to fish and to other aquarium inhabitants.
-Although it is not usually necessary to measure the concentration of ammonia in an established reef aquarium, this procedure is very important when keeping fish in temporary tanks such as transport packages and medical or quarantine aquariums.
+Although it is not usually necessary to measure the concentration of ammonia in an established reef aquarium, this procedure is essential when keeping fish in temporary tanks such as transport packages and medical or quarantine aquariums.

 Many aquarium owners associate ammonia with processes that are typical of a new aquarium.
-In this case, before starting new inhabitants, it is necessary to reduce the content of ammonia to as low as possible.
+Before starting the original inhabitants, it is necessary to reduce the content of ammonia to as low as possible.

 You May Also Like